Skip to main content

 How can I check my own credit report?

 You can order your credit report or Credit Report & Alerts online.
-Or you can call TransUnion and make an appointment to meet with our Consumer Relations Officer.
+Or you can call TransUnion and make an appointment to meet with our Consumer Service Centre.
 When you come in, you will fill out a Credit Report Application Form to purchase.
-The Consumer Relations Officer will then check your proof of identity before giving you a copy of your credit report.
+The Consumer Service Officer will then check your proof of identity before giving you a copy of your credit report.

 Return to top